How to Become a Notary in Texas in 2026

 - We will electronically file your Texas notary application and bond with the Texas Secretary of State and submit the $21 state filing fee on your behalf.

-- Look out for an email from the Texas Secretary of State with instructions on completing the application process and e-signing your application.
+- Look out for an email from the Texas Secretary of State with instructions to e-sign your notary application.

 Legal Disclaimer: The American Association of Notaries is committed to providing accurate and up-to-date information.
 However, it is important to note that the information provided on this page is for general informational purposes only and should not be relied upon as legal advice.
 We do not claim to be attorneys and do not guarantee the accuracy, completeness, or reliability of the information provided.
 It is your responsibility to know the appropriate notary laws governing your state.
 You should always seek the advice of a licensed attorney for any legal matters.
 In no event shall the American Association of Notaries, its employees, or contractors be liable to you for any claims, penalties, losses, damages, or expenses, howsoever arising, including, and without limitation, direct or indirect loss, or consequential loss, out of or in connection with the use of the information contained on any of the American Association of Notaries website pages.
 Notaries are advised to seek the advice of their state’s notary authorities or attorneys if they have legal questions.